nvmwill/nexmo-developer/_documentation/en/video/guides/security.md

 No, the Vonage API doesn't change.
 The Vonage API does not expose these low-level details to developers.

-#### Does it have an impact on bandwidth and quality of the videoconference?
+#### Does it have an impact on bandwidth and quality of the video conference?

 It has, but very low.
 It increases the length of each audio and video packet by 8 bytes, but that is less than 1% of the typical bitrate of a session.
 Regarding the delay, the SRTP encryption framework was designed specifically for real-time applications, and the impact is not noticeable at all.